StartingBloc Leadership Institute - Where I discovered my Superpower

 A few weeks before our institute in Washington DC, my boss asked me if I would like to MC the 2nd day of the Institute.
 My experience at music school had carved a deep fear inside of me around performing, being heard, and the dreaded stage.
 However, underneath this fear ocean was a subtle stirring, an excitement and aliveness I hadn't felt before.
 I said 'yes' before 'no' could eat my mouth.

 I stepped onto the stage and started telling a story.
 I looked out at the faces in the audience, listening and smiling.
 My body exhaled and I realized I had arrived.
-I had found a home for my soul.
-Storytelling was my superpower.
+I had found a home for my voice.
 This whole time I had been 'lost' I was immersing myself in the good, bad, and ugly of story: The golden narrative that makes up a life and a lifework.

 If I wasn’t a writer and teacher, I’d be a fashion designer.
 I LOVE fashion.
 A few favorite fashion houses are: Oscar de la Renta, Elie Saab, Chloe, Chanel, Christian Dior, and Valentino.